 - High-altitude pharyngitis and bronchitis.

-- Ultraviolet keratitis (snow blindness); foreign-body sensation, irritation, pain, photophobia, tearing, blepharospasm, and decreased visual acuity 6-12 hours after the exposure; prognosis is usually excellent with full recovery in 24-76 hours.
+- Ultraviolet keratitis (snow blindness).
+This is corneal damage from ultraviolet radiation, causing foreign-body sensation, irritation, pain, photophobia, tearing, blepharospasm and decreased visual acuity 6-12 hours after the exposure.
+Prognosis is usually excellent with full recovery in 24-76 hours.

 High-altitude and type 1 diabetes mellitus

 - Studies have not shown any difference in occurrence rates of AMS, HACE or HAPE between normal subjects and those with type 1 diabetes at altitudes ranging from 1,700 to 5,800 metres.

 - Those with pre-existing diabetic retinopathy may be at higher risk for high-altitude retinal haemorrhage (HARH) and/or disease progression and it is recommended that such individuals have a dilated pupil ophthalmological examination and/or fluorescein angiogram before considering any trip involving exposure to high altitude.